emo-nikoloff/Technical-University/Python/README.md

 # Python
-My projects from the first year, first semester in Technical University
+My solutions to the tasks from the first year, first semester in **Technical University**